softmachineslab/LCE_printing_demos/README.md

-# IR_communication
-Code supplement for article: "Multi-Material Printing of Liquid Crystal Elastomers with Integrated Stretchable Electronics"
+# Multi-Material Printing of Liquid Crystal Elastomers with Integrated Stretchable Electronics

+## Infrared (IR) Communication Demonstration Code

+### Michael R. Vinciguerra, Dinesh K. Patel, Wuzhou Zu, Carmel Majidi, Lining Yao

+To run the code, you are going to need two Arduino boards.
+Both can be connected to the same computer, but the one running the decoding file needs to be the one communicating with the Arduino IDE.